dakom/wasm-app-boilerplate/README.md

 Webpack is configured to watch for changes in the static dir (this is a speedup compared to having webpack watch rust sources).

 Lastly, Rust is setup via its own watcher (watchexec) to recompile when its sources change, and this is configured as an npm script

+The wasm which is imported via the entry (not worker) is imported as a module.

 So there are multiple processes that run in parallel and both are launched at `npm start`: